 The Advisory Board supports our plans in general and very much welcomes graduates who have excellent technical knowledge and skills (‘Über-technologists’) and who are able to convert their knowledge into the language of another domain (speak a second language).

-The 4TU.CybSec Master’s specialization is supported by an advisory board made up of senior leaders from industry and government:
+The 4TU.CybSec Master’s specialisation is supported by an advisory board made up of senior leaders from industry and government:

 - Maarten Hoeve, Manager technical team, European Network for Cyber Security